 19 Nov Is Vivitrol as effective as Suboxone?

-Suboxone is given as sublingual strips (thin films put into your mouth like a Listerine strip).
-Suboxone is an opioid in an of itself and produces a mild euphoric effect.
-However, that effect is supposed to plateau at higher doses and thus cannot be abused in the same way.
-This can create a dependency on Suboxone, using it as a maintenance drug rather than a short transition.
-Like heroin, Suboxone results in unpleasant physical and psychological symptoms of withdrawals, creating a negative reinforcement to stay on Suboxone or return to another opiate (1).
+Suboxone is given as sublingual strips (thin films put into your mouth similar to a Listerine strip).
+These films contain Buprenorphine which is an opioid in and of itself and produces a mild euphoric effect.
+However, that effect plateaus at higher doses and thus cannot be abused in the same way.
+This can create a dependency on Suboxone when using it as a maintenance drug rather than a short transition.
+Like heroin, quicklu stopping the use of Suboxone causes physical symptoms of withdrawals, causing the user to stay on Suboxone rather than returning to another opiate.

 What is the difference between a partial agonist and an antagonist?

-What are your thoughts on medically-assisted treatment for opiate addiction?
+What are your thoughts on medically assisted treatment for opiate addiction?

 If you have any questions or want to learn more about long-term monitoring programs and the potential of medically assisted treatment for your loved one, call 866-888-4911 or contact us online.